 To start Year 8, students will investigate Buddhism and will consider the life and teachings of Siddhartha Gautama and will reflect on how Buddhists apply the Buddha’s teaching about suffering.
 Students will then turn their attention to key issues raised by the disciplines of philosophy and ethics, and will be introduced to key thinkers and questions in the philosophy of religion, as well as looking at different ethical theories and how these can be applied to a range of issues.
 Students will also discuss and evaluate the thorny question of whether faith is compatible with science.
+Students will then look at the importance of the home and tradition in Judaism, before looking at the relevance of the Bible in the modern world.
 Finally, students will explore the role of Humanism and reflect on how Humanists answer the ‘Big Questions’.

 As students prepare to study their Religious Studies GCSE in the autumn term, students will embark on a taster of the role of Philosophy and Ethics and will investigate ancient scholars and theories as well as applying ethical theory to modern moral dilemmas.
 They will also look at the links between the Abrahamic religions, to prepare them for the focus on Christianity and Islam required by the GCSE.
-Once students commence their GCSE proper in January, they will look at religious, philosophical and ethical studies in the modern world, with a focus on issues of relationships and issues of life and death.
+Once students commence their GCSE proper in January, they will look at religious, philosophical and ethical studies in the modern world, with a focus on issues of relationships Islam.

 What skills students develop